Professor Alaina Ammit

 Doctor Craig Phillips

-Doctor Craig Phillips is a Research Fellow at the Woolcock Institute of Medical Research and a Clinical Senior Lecturer at the Northern Clinical School.
-Most of his research has focused on how sleep apnoea and its treatment impact on cardio-metabolic health.
-A key component of this research involves intervention studies to examine the impact of treatments using rigorously designed randomised controlled trials.
+Associate Professor Craig Phillips (University of Sydney - Northern Clinical School) is an NHMRC Research Fellow at the Woolcock Institute of Medical Research.
+Most of his research has focused on how sleep apnoea and its treatment impact on cardio-metabolic health using rigorously designed randomised controlled trials.
 He was the first researcher to examine arterial stiffness in patients with sleep apnoea using a non-invasive tonometry technique.
-A new area of Craig's research is now also more broadly examining the impact of rotating shift work on markers of cardio-metabolic health using our unique chronobiology facilities at the Woolcock Institute of Medical Research.
-Additional work includes examining how molecular clocks are altered in conditions of disturbed sleep and how this may adversely impact health.
+He is more broadly examining the impact of rotating shift work on markers of cardio-metabolic health using our unique chronobiology facilities at the Woolcock Institute.
+Additional work includes examining how molecular clocks are altered in conditions of disturbed sleep and how neurovascular dysfunction in sleep apnoea impacts on neurobehavioral and cognitive function.

 Clinical Professor Helen Reddel